fdgd1998/vigalArtesana-CMS/README.md

 The main purpose of this CMS is to make something simple from scratch and easy to use, providing to the visitors company information and a product showcase where the work done can be exposed.
 A basic control panel is also made to manage website's content.

-Programming languages: HTML, CSS, JS, PHP and MySQL.
+- Programming languages: JS, PHP and SQL.
+- Markup languages: HTML.
+- Styles languages: CSS.
-Frameworks: bootstrap, jQuery.
+- Frameworks: Bootstrap, jQuery.
+- Web development techniques: AJAX.

 Features:
 - Encryption of sensible data stored in the database.